Haseebi-khan/Programming_Fundamentals_in_C_Plus/README.md

 - **Dynamic and Static Typing:** Implemented in variable management for more flexible and efficient code.
 - **Comments:** To ensure code clarity and understanding.

+The project consists of two main files: the first file utilizes `fstream` for file handling operations, and the second file demonstrates the simple use of dynamic arrays and pointers for efficient memory management.

 ---

 <p align="center">